Nicomachean Ethics vs. The Republic

 The Republic is a Socratic dialogue, written by Plato around 380 BC, concerning the definition of justice, the order and character of the just city-state and the just man—for this reason, ancient readers used the name On Justice as an alternative title (not to be confused with the spurious dialogue also titled On Justice).
 The dramatic date of the dialogue has been much debated and though it might have taken place some time during the Peloponnesian War, "there would be jarring anachronisms if any of the candidate specific dates between 432 and 404 were assigned".
 It is Plato's best-known work and has proven to be one of the most intellectually and historically influential works of philosophy and political theory.
 In it, Socrates along with various Athenians and foreigners discuss the meaning of justice and examine whether or not the just man is happier than the unjust man by considering a series of different cities coming into existence "in speech", culminating in a city called Kallipo...

-Image for Nicomachean Ethics
+Image of Nicomachean Ethics

 Nicomachean Ethics